 TABLE OF CONTENTS

-In the General tab (Figure 1), you can choose to show or hide a Title, Subtitle and Footnote and Show or Hide details.
+In the General section (Figure 1), slide the Show titles toggle to the right to show or hide a Title, Subtitle, and Footnote.

 Figure 1: General

 Links Styling (Figure 2) contains settings for styling the links in the flow chart.

 Slide the Color mode toggle to the right to choose the option to blend in (that is, inheriting the colors of connecting nodes and blending them together), or apply a solid color.

 Use the slider to set the Links Opacity (set as a percentage).

 Slide the Links Value Labels toggle to the right to Show a label.
 You can also set the:

 - Link Label Font Color - using the color picker or entering a Hex code.

 - Links Label Font Size - enter the font size or use the slider to select the size.